35 Years Of Mandatory Swiss Pension Fund Management 1985 to 2019

 Chart-01 shows popular Swiss pension fund benchmark indices, the minimum payable rate, and three different but fixed compounding rates of return.
 All values have a base of 100 at 31.12.1984.

 Initially, pension funds had more limited choices of permitted investments, with tighter exposure ceilings.
-There was only a single, general performance benchmark, Pictet LPP1993.
-With successive revisions to federal investment guidelines, separate risk-tier benchmark indices were introduced, known by their equity weighting of 25%, 40%, and 60% respectively, the Pictet ‚2000’ index family.
-In the graph, the inception of these new benchmarks is rebased to match the end value of Pictet LPP1993.
+Two a performance benchmarks dominated in succession, Pictet LPP-1985 and Pictet LPP-1993.
+With later revisions to federal investment guidelines, risk-tier benchmark indices were introduced, known by their equity weighting of 25%, 40%, and 60% respectively.
+The first of these was the Pictet ‚2000’ index family.
+In the Chart-01, these benchmarks have been linked to one another.
+Each new benchmark has been rebased to the value of its predecessor.

 The same technique has been applied to subsequent index families, appending each new index to the value of its corresponding risk-tier equivalent.
 That process generates contiguous time series for each risk tier, but these share an identical history during 1985-1999.
-To avoid confusion with any of Pictet’s indices that have been given very different value bands, the contiguous indices show the letter ‚C’ as prefix.
-All multi-asset benchmarks are by necessity ‚synthetic’: asset weightings are re-balanced very frequently to maintain the intended asset mix.
-This leads to inevitable distortions when actual portfolios are compared with such indices: the ‚benchmark effect’.
+To avoid confusion with any of Pictet’s indices, the contiguous indices were given the letter ‚C’ as prefix.

 The ‚Medium Risk Tier’ Universe